 Do not have a contract with a school district to provide 4K for the school year in which the provider intends to participate in Get Kids Ready

-Have Lead Teachers delivering Get Kids Ready instruction with an associate degree or bachelor’s degree in any field of study
+Have lead teachers delivering Get Kids Ready instruction with an associate degree or bachelor’s degree in any field of study

 All child care providers who wish to participate in Get Kids Ready will first have to submit an Intent to Participate.
 The Intent to Participate will open January 6 and will close at 11:59 p.m. on February 1.
 There will be additional steps involved in the process, but child care providers cannot miss the Intent to Participate window and still participate in the 2026-27 Get Kids Ready School Year.